Mutually Beneficial Partnerships and Evaluation

 1. Partnerships that benefit everyone at the table improve communities while managing the different evaluation needs of each.

 2. Partnerships emphasize many perspectives.
-“It is especially important to attempt to engage all perspectives because those that are not particularly engaged well are often those that programs are trying to reach,” says ACET Research Associate, Ashley Kitchen.
+“It is especially important to attempt to engage all perspectives because those that are not particularly engaged well are often those that programs are trying to reach,” says ACET Research Associate, Ashley Kitchen, one of the coauthors.
 “We cannot call our data complete, reliable, or valid if we are not bringing all perspectives to the table.”

 3. Partnerships build trust with both communities and funding agencies.